mildsunrise/py-struct/README.md

  - Bit fields
  - Post validation / transform (enums, booleans, string buffers, sets)
- - Alignment
-   - Explicit markers
-   - Decorator option that inserts them for us
-     - Maybe metadata to override alignment for a certain hint
  - Endianness control
    - At annotation time, or at runtime?
  - Unions (? not clear how I'd implement those)